Parties Yle’s municipal election survey: Basic Finns is now the most popular party with 19 percent support

 The SDP’s support fell the most of all parties.
 The Prime Minister’s Party is now the third most popular in Yle’s latest municipal election poll, when it was still the most popular at the beginning of last month.

-If municipal elections would now take place, the Basic Finns would be the most popular party with a 19% turnout, Yle’s municipal election support survey published today.
+If municipal elections would be held now, the Basic Finns would be the most popular party with 19 percent support, it is clear Yle’s municipal election support survey published today.
 At the beginning of March, the party had 18.5 percent support.

 The Coalition Party receives the second largest support with 18.8 per cent support.
 At the beginning of March, the party was supported by 18 percent of Finns.